airpair/using-twilio-to-advance-the-state-of-wedding-tech/post.md

 ## Setup

-First let's copy this `package.json` file.
+Create a new directory for the app and inside create a new file named `package.json`.
 We're going to use this to install our project's dependencies.

 ````javascript
 {